imfl/python-snippets/catch/README.md

-# Catching Names, Values, and Categories of Arguments
+# Catching Arguments

+**A decorator that catches parameter names, parameter categories, and values of the arguments passed to any function.**

 Suppose you have a function with signature `foo(a, b=98, *, c, d=100, e, **f)`.